Common insurance questions

 Where is Square One available?

-Square One provides policies to residences of British Columbia, Alberta, Saskatchewan, Manitoba, and Ontario.
+Square One provides policies to residences of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, and Quebec.

 I’m currently with another provider.
 How do I switch to Square One?